percona/k8spxc-docs/docs/backups-move-from-external-db.md

     Don't forget to replace the ```XXXX``` placeholders with your actual Amazon access key ID and secret access key values.

-2. Make the backup of your database and upload it to the storage using [xbcloud](https://docs.percona.com/percona-xtrabackup/8.0/xbcloud-binary-overview.html?h=xbcloud).
+2. Make the backup of your database and upload it to the storage using [xbcloud :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/8.0/xbcloud-binary-overview.html?h=xbcloud).
 Replace the values for the `--target-dir`, `--password`, `--s3-bucket` with your values in the following command:

     ```{.bash data-prompt="$"}
     $ xtrabackup --backup --stream=xbstream --target-dir=/tmp/backups/ --extra-lsndirk=/tmp/backups/  --password=root_password | xbcloud put --storage=s3 --parallel=10 --md5 --s3-bucket="mysql-testing-bucket" "db-test-1"